 Travelling Australia costs a fair chunk of money.
 The exact amount you spend will vary considerably, but in this post I want to share a number of the things that we did to save money, so we could afford to take off and travel.
-Yep, we’re on a Big Lap of Australia, and you can read our first 100 day costs post here.
+Yep, we’re on a Big Lap of Australia, and you can read our first 100 day costs post here, and then our next 100 day travel costs.

 Now, I want to put a disclaimer in here and say we are not financial advisors, and this is not financial advice.
 It’s purely what we’ve learnt over the years that has helped us dramatically, and if it can help you then that’s amazing too.
 Please seek professional advice before proceeding, and take our information as that only, not advice!